gopsc/code-gap/README.md

 this is a program with my learning,

      maybe it's not meaningful
-    ( android is comming ,,,,, )
+      android programer is comming ,
      but it's just meaningful to me..

-Put it into the path:

-/opt/TxL

-And it's start with this script
+ it's start with this script

-bash /opt/TxL/seed/box/Linux/seed.sh
+ ./TxL/seed/box/Linux/seed.sh

+ then it will make a file named '?'